Spoiler alert! Some people are less than truthful about their skill level on job applications and during interviews! Gasp! Really?

 On its website, the Criteria Corp, a provider of web-based pre-employment testing services, cites a survey from the American Management Association (AMA) which found that 70% of responding employers use some sort of job skill testing.
 The odds seem to suggest you very well might have to take a skill test during your next job interview!

 The first way to find out is also the most obvious.
 Check the job posting and employer’s job website to see if they state anything about a skill test.
 While some employers may disclose this up front, many do not.
 You can also ask about it when contacted to schedule an interview, but this might be awkward.
 After all, you certainly do not want to give the impression you might fear having to demonstrate your skills!
 But, if you can ask comfortably, you could get a valuable heads-up.

 If you still don’t know, carefully check the job description or posting for other clues.
 If properly written, these documents will state the Minimum Entrance Requirements (MERs) for the position, also often known as Knowledge, Skills, and Abilities (KSAs).
 Look for the mention of specifically-required KSAs such as proficiency with Microsoft Office, ability to use certain equipment and tools, math skills, writing abilities, etc. Does the posting list such KSAs?
 If so, the employer might test for them during the interview.
 After all, by applying, you are claiming to have such talents, right?

-A test may actually help you by providing solid insight into which specific skills an employer feels are important for such a job.
-Even if you don’t land this opening, such knowledge better prepares you for future interviews for similar positions.
+Assuming you are competent in the requisite skills, a test may actually help you.
+It can enable your abilities to stand out compared to other lesser-skilled applicants who may be nothing more than slick talkers.
+A test may also provide solid insight into which specific skills an employer feels are important for such a job.
+Even if you don’t land this opening, the knowledge better prepares you for future interviews for similar positions.

 Agree?
 Disagree?
 Share your experience or thoughts?